 How to apply for CRISC certification

-CRISC exam takers can apply for certification if they’ve met all requirements, including submitting an application, as passing the examination does not automatically grant the designation.
-A completed CRISC application for certification must be submitted within 5 years from the date of initially passing the test.
+Exam takers can get certified if they’ve met all requirements, including applying, as passing the examination does not automatically grant the designation.
+A completed CRISC application for certification must be submitted within five years from the date of initially passing the test, and the required work experience must be gained within the 10 years preceding the application date for certification.
+There are no substitutions or experience waivers.
 Retaking and passing the examination will be required if the completed application for certification is not submitted within five years from the passing date of the examination.

-To complete the CRISC Application for Certification, visit www.isaca.org/criscapp and pay the USD$50 processing fee.
-If the test has been successfully passed and the candidates meet the other requirements relative to work experience, then certification is granted.
-In order for the application to be processed, a verification of work experience must be submitted with the application via mail, FAX, or e-mail to: CRISC Certification ISACA 3701 Algonquin Road, Suite 1010 Rolling Meadows, IL 60008; USA Fax: +1.847.253.1755; Email: email@example.com.
+To complete the CRISC Application for Certification, pay the $50 processing fee.
+If the test has been successfully passed, and the candidates meet the other requirements relative to work experience, then certification is granted.
+For the application to be processed, verification of work experience must be submitted using the Experience Verification Form on pages V-1 and V-2 of the application.
+Candidates will need to ask their employers to verify all their experience.

-After obtaining the certification, all CRISCs are asked to maintain an adequate level of current knowledge and proficiency by attaining CPE hours; one must earn a minimum of 20 CPE hours annually, and 120 CPE hours over a period of three years.
+After obtaining the certification, all CRISCs are asked to maintain an adequate level of current knowledge and proficiency by attaining CPE hours; one must earn a minimum of 20 CPE hours annually and 120 CPE hours over three years.

 How to report your CPE:

-Failure to report CPEs will result in the revocation of the CRISC designation and membership; to restore them, candidates will need to re-take and pass the CRISC exam and re-submit a completed application.
-Note that, in addition to documentation of CPE hours, renewal fees and maintenance fees apply for re-certification.
+Failure to report CPEs will result in the revocation of the CRISC designation and membership; to restore them, candidates will need to retake and pass the CRISC exam and resubmit a completed application.
+Note that renewal fees and maintenance fees also apply for recertification in addition to documentation of CPE hours.

 A CRISC certification can give professionals a way to demonstrate their skills in risk analysis and assessment.
-This certification, however, is not based on simply passing a test, but it requires a mixture of previous, specific work experiences, and a life-long commitment to continuous education that consists of maintaining CPE hours whereby updating existing knowledge and skills in the areas of risk and information systems control, as each ISACA member must maintain an adequate level of current competence and proficiency in their field or profession to support any professional qualifications/certifications.
+This credential, however, is not based on simply passing a test.
+Still, it requires a mixture of previous, specific work experiences and a life-long commitment to continuous education.
+That education consists of maintaining CPE hours to update existing knowledge and skills in the areas of risk and information systems control; each ISACA member must maintain an adequate level of current competence and proficiency in their field.

 We've encountered a new and totally unexpected error.